* Estimates imply strong imports driven by trade financing

 * Total China demand to grow 25 pct over four years

 locked up as much as 1,000 tonnes of gold in financing deals, an

-industry report said, indicating a big slice of imports has been
+industry report said, indicating a big a slice of imports has

-used to raise funds due to tight credit conditions, rather than
+been used to raise funds due to tight credit conditions, rather

-The financing-related buying in the world's top gold
+The financing-related buying in the world's biggest bullion

-consumer means prices could come under pressure if imports are
+consumer means gold prices could come under pressure if imports

-hit by a broader crackdown on using commodities for finance.
+are hit by a broader government crackdown on using commodities

 "Imported gold is being used via gold loans and letters of

 credit (LC) to raise low cost funds for business investment and